- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate these risks, it is important to implement proper access controls, user permissions, and file locking mechanisms.
 Regular backups, RAID configurations, and disaster recovery plans should also be in place to minimize the impact of data loss in case of any unforeseen events.
 Additionally, monitoring the NAS device's performance and network bandwidth can help identify and address any issues that may arise due to a high number of concurrent users.

-Although NAS Turbo Station TS-983XU can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-983XU can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -